 Within the concepts of Oriental medicine, we find an interplay of extremes which interact and influence each other and also keep each other in balance when we are healthy.
 This exchange of opposing energies is reflected in the terminology of Yin and Yang.

 One of the main concepts in Oriental medicine is Yin and Yang.
 Yin represents aspects in nature which are cool, soft, nurturing and calm.
 Yang represents fire, heat, fast movement and dynamic energy.
 As acupuncturists, we aim to achieve balance between these two complimentary partners.

-Oriental medicine takes a proactive approach to health.
-By building our energy before we are too run down due to a busy and stressful lifestyle, we can alleviate the discomforts and distresses that result from imbalances created by this lifestyle.
+Oriental medicine as functional medicine takes a proactive, preventative approach to health.
+The aim is to build our energy with acupuncture and herbal medicine before we are too run down and look at environmental factors such as nutrition, sleep, exercise and relaxation to alleviate the discomforts and distresses that result from imbalances created by our lifestyles.

 For further questions regarding your specific health concern, please contact us directly.

 Feeling low on energy and want to increase it instantly?